NET WORTH: Unknown

 The foundation has also taken a lead role in the launch of the new ReFED initiative, a research and education initiative seeking to reduce food waste by 50 percent before 2030.
 The program has several partners, but Fink Family Foundation was a seed funder, backing its creation of a Roadmap to Reduce U.S. Food Waste, the first report of its kind.
 Jesse Fink is on the steering committee of ReFED, and the investment firm he co-founded, MissionPoint Partners, was the project lead for the Roadmap.

 Other grantees have included Center for EcoTechnology, which helps people and businesses save energy and reduce waste; Harlem Grown, whose mission is to inspire youth to live healthy and ambitious lives through mentorship and hands-on education in urban farming, sustainability and nutrition; Harvard Food law and Policy Clinic; and NRDC.

 RESILIENT HABITATS & COMMUNITIES: The Fink Family Foundation recently started exploring this area.

-LOOKING FORWARD: It's unclear how much money the Finks have waiting in the wings, but this small family foundation is part of the emerging food waste movement, and should be watched carefully in the coming years.
+LOOKING FORWARD: It is unclear how much grantmaking the Finks will be able to do, but this small family foundation is part of the emerging food waste movement, and should be watched carefully in the coming years.